 Almost all compact powders are well under the 12oz / 350mL/g range.
 In fact, most brands sit around the 7-12g range.

-While you may be still be tsa-approved, you should still look into downsizing your makeup bag if you travel often.
-Makeup bags are bulky, they take up a lot of room and It's getting more and more expensive to check a bag.
+While you may still be tsa-approved, you should still look into downsizing your makeup bag for travel, if you are thinking of becoming a frequent flyer.
+Makeup bags are big & bulky; in fact, the average beauty collection takes up 20% of your carry-on suitcase space!